- Closed

 To date, archaeologists have unearthed approximately 2,000 full-sized terracotta warriors and horses from three ancient pits.
 Located near the First Emperor's tomb complex, the terracotta site is only a small component of the largest tomb construction in China – possibly the largest in the world.
 It is also the location of the country's first onsite museum.
 As this site continues to be excavated, the terracotta figures are now known to number nearly 8,000 with scores yet to be excavated.

-The ROM's exhibition showcases 10 life-sized terracotta figures including a range of military and civic personnel.
+ROM's exhibition showcases 10 life-sized terracotta figures including a range of military and civic personnel.
 Highlights include two of only nine generals ever found, two horses and a striking figure of a kneeling archer – are rare example of a figure with paint remnants still in tact.

 Each figure is unique, exquisitely executed and accorded a distinct personality.
-In addition to appreciating the power and artistry of these figures up close, visitors to the ROM will learn about the making of the terracotta army including production techniques.
+In addition to appreciating the power and artistry of these figures up close, visitors to the Museum will learn about the making of the terracotta army including production techniques.

 The Warrior Emperor and China’s Terracotta Army features nearly 250 artifacts dating mostly to the first millennium BC which include the terracotta army, but also numerous other stellar objects making their North American debut.
 Loaned by 15 of the most important archaeological institutes and museums across Shaanxi Province, nearly 30 per cent of the exhibition’s featured objects have never before been displayed internationally.